 From Static Code to Dynamic Learning

-Real-time diagnostics prevent assembly line bottlenecks.
-Sensors detect minute vibrations in robotic arms, triggering maintenance before breakdowns occur.
-This proactive approach cuts downtime by 25% at plants like Hyundai’s Alabama facility.
+Real-time checks stop assembly line jams.
+Sensors catch tiny arm vibrations, starting maintenance early.
+This cuts downtime by 25% at places like Hyundai’s Alabama plant.

 Key benefits include: